jakubbak-online/deal-hunter/README.md

 ---

-## What is OLXBot?
+## What is DealHunter?

-OLXBot is a sniping tool for OLX.pl (polish craigslist-like site). \
+DealHunter is a sniping tool for OLX.pl (polish craigslist-like site). \
 (at least for now) It takes .csv file as an input, and telegram bot API to send notifications.